How to Sow Wildflower Seeds

 It is important that the area you wish to sow is clear from any grasses, weeds or other plants prior to sowing, as existing plants will be competition for your wildflower seeds.

-When soil temperatures are warm enough (see note above) and you are ready to sow, create a fine firm seedbed by lightly digging over and raking the soil.
+When soil temperatures are warm enough and you are ready to sow, create a fine firm seedbed by lightly digging over and raking the soil or using a harrow.

 Sowing rate for wildflowers